-Download the page below (click thumbs)and have the child cut out each individual tulip row (including the empty box).
+Download the 1st page below and have the child cut out each individual tulip row (including the empty box).

 Have your child then paste each strip on brown construction paper (representing her "garden").